-For an additional amount for "Rural Business Program Account", \$20,500,000, to re-main available until September 30, 2021, to prevent, prepare for, and respond coronavirus, for the cost of loans for rural business development programs authorized by section 310B and described in subsection (g) of section 310B of the Consolidated Farm and Rural Development Act: Provided, That such amount is designated by the Congress as being for an emergency requirement pursuant to section 251(b)(2)(A)(1) of the Balanced Budget and Emergency Deficit Control Aut of 1985.
+For an additional amount for "Rural Business Program Account", \$20,500,000, to remain available until Septembor 30, 2021, to prevent, prepare for, and respond to coronavirus, for the cost of loans for rural business development programs authorized by section 310B and described in subsoction (g) of section 310B of the Consolidated Farm and Rural Development Act: Provided, That such amount is designated by the Congress as being for an emergency requirement pursuant to section 251(b)(2)(A)(i) of the Balancud Budget and Emergency Deficit Control Act of 1985.

-RURAL UTILITIES SERVICE DISTANCE LEARNING, TELEMEDICINE, AND BROADHAND PROGRAM
+RURAL UTILITIES SERVICE DISTANCE LEARNING, TELEMEDICINE, AND BROADBAND PROGRAM

 For an additional amount for "Distance Learning, Telemedicine, and Broadband Program", \$25,000,000, to remain available until expended, to prevent, prepare for, and respond to coronavirus, domestically or internationally, for telemedicine and distance learning services in rural areas, as authorized by 7 U.S.C.
-950aaa et seq.: Provided.
-That such amount is designated by the Congress as being for an emergency requirement pursuant to section 251(b)(2)(A)(1) of the Balanord Budget and Emergency Deficit Control Act of 1985.
+950aaa et seq.: Provided, That such amount is designated by the Congross as being for an emergency requirement pursuant to section 251(b)(2)(A)(1) of the Balanced Budget and Emergency Deficit Control Act of 1985.

-DOMESTIC FOOD PROGRAMS FOOD AND NUTRITION SERVICE CHILD NUTRITION PROORAMS
+DOMESTIC FOOD PROGRAMS FOOD AND NUTRITION SERVICE CHILD NUTRITION PROGRAMS

-For an additional amount for "Child Nutrition Programs", \$8,800,000,000 to remain available until September 30, 2021, to prevent, prepare for, and respond to coronavirus, domestically or internation-ally: Provided, That such amount is des-ignated by the Congress as being for an emergency requirement pursuant to section 251(b)(2)(A)(i) of the Balanced Budget and Emergency Deficit Control Act of 1985.
+For an additional amount for "Child Nutrition Programs", \$8,800,000,000 to remain available until September 30, 2021, to prevent, prepare for, and respond to coronavirus, domestically or internationally: Provided.
+That such amount is designated by the Congress as being for an emergency requirement pursuant to section \$251(b)(2)(A)(1) of the Balanced Budget and Emergency Deficit Control Act of 1985.